OneSignal/OneSignal-Unity-SDK/MIGRATION.md

 ```
 </td>
 <td>
-Replaced by the feature of <b>onNotificationWillShow</b> to determine if a notification will show or not.
+Replaced by the feature of the <b>NotificationWillShow</b> event to determine if a notification will show or not.
 </td>
 </table>